active-logic/active-lt-demos/Frogger/Readme.md

 }
 ```

-Add the script to the 'Frogger' object (the small green cube) then press play and verify that nothing happens and no errors are seen.
+Add the script to the 'Frogger' object (small green cube); play and verify nothing happens, no errors.

 When working with behavior trees, we use *tasks*.
 A task may return `fail`, `cont` or `done`.
-In this case `Jump` is just an empty task, and it completes immediately.
-So, we return `done`.
+In this case `Jump` is an empty task which completes immediately; so, we return `done`.

-We want to propel the frog whenever it is idle, so we change the jump function as follows:
+Modify the jump function:

 ```cs
 status Jump(){